aldoshin/algorithms_I/README.md

 The solution for Percolation does not deal with backwash

-The Subset handles that maximum size of any or Deque or RandomizedQueue object created is <= k by randomizing the array of string
+The Subset handles the case where the maximum size of RandomizedQueue object created is <= k by randomizing the array of string